-It can be hard to keep up with all the new eateries popping up all over Bali and the neighboring islands, so I thought I’d do a Nusa Lembongan restaurant guide to wrap up all my posts from this little paradise.
+It can be hard to keep up with all the new cafés and restaurants popping up all over Bali and the neighboring islands these days.
+So I thought I’d do a Nusa Lembongan restaurant guide to wrap up all my posts from this little paradise.

 Jalan Raya Jungut Batu